open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 }
 ```

-You can instantiate several `ActivitySource`s if that suits your scenario.
+You can instantiate several `ActivitySource`s if that suits your scenario, although it is generally
+sufficient to just have one defined per serivce.

 ## Creating Activities